 I believe successfully securing research funding in the early stage of my career will be a key step to continuing the pursuit of my career goals.
 I envision building on this early research project by applying for a new investigator award during my chief year of residency and then for large-scale funding thereafter.
 I believe completion of this research grant will show my continued dedication to a career in research and has the potential to be a building block for future projects including studies investigating personalized medicine and improving patient outcomes.

 I strive to be an orthopedic surgeon physician scientist.
-I have participated in research, clinical, and leadership opportunities to obtain this goal.
+I am participating in research, clinical, and leadership opportunities to obtain this goal.
 I believe that completing this research grant will be an important step on the path to not only reaching my personal goals, but to improving patient care.

 RELEVANCE OF THE PROJECT TO THE MISSION OF OREF: Provide a statement describing the relevance of the project to OREF’s mission.